JMMP-Group/AMM7_surge/README.md

 To run the AMM7 surge model follow the [AMM7_surge recipe](docs/AMM7_SURGE_build_and_run.rst).
 This recipe forms a template of how to obtain, compile and run the code.

-In the demonstration examples are given how to run on ARCHER2 and also how to run in a Sinularity container (which has been independently tested on a macbook and a linux server).
+In the demonstration examples are given how to run on ARCHER2 and also how to run in a Singularity container (which has been independently tested on a macbook and a linux server).

 As noted additional files are required to run the code.
 These include: a domain file, boundary tides, sea level pressure and 10m winds.
 The are expected to be copied into the INPUTS folder.
 Example files are downloadable from ...